Sauteed Asparagus with Lemon Cream Sauce is an easy way to prepare fresh asparagus. Asparagus is the perfect vegetable for any time of the year.

 Do you love simple side dishes?
 I love side dishes that take no time to prepare.
 Sometimes just the mere fact you are putting dinner on the table is challenging.

 So often when you are putting together a meal it is difficult to get everything to the table at once.
 Making asparagus with a creamy lemon sauce means you can spend a minimum of time on a side dish you will love.

 This creamy asparagus recipe is one that I adapted from the From Julia Child’s Kitchen cookbook.
-This is one of her books that included French recipes but with an American palette in mind.
-Many of the recipes in the book are very simple and completely accessible by cooks of all skills.
+This is one of her books that includes French recipes but with an American palette in mind.
+Many of the recipes in the book are very simple and completely accessible to cooks of all skills.

 What I love about this asparagus with lemon cream sauce recipe is that you can make it in about 15 minutes.
 What a great side dish to make on a busy day!

 Lemon and cream is a classic flavor pairing in French cuisine and works extraordinarily well in this dish.
 The tang of the lemon juice cuts the richness of the butter and cream, creating a sauce that is complex in flavor yet extremely easy to make.

 Pan-seared asparagus with lemon-cream sauce is sophisticated enough to serve at a dinner party but straightforward enough to make for your family’s weekday dinner.

 Yes!
 Creamy sauteed asparagus is low in carbohydrates and a perfect side dish to make for anyone on a keto diet.

 Creamy Asparagus Recipe Ingredients

 - Ground black pepper